RecardoIT/Adding-Users-And-Permissions/README.md

 <img src="https://i.imgur.com/U7ytgp0.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-Thik of Organization Units as folders within windows, they help to keep the active directory tidy, as well as seperating different organisations within a domain.
+Think of Organization Units as folders within windows, they help to keep the active directory tidy, as well as seperating different organisations within a domain.
 Right click on the "testdirectory.local" hover over new, and click Organizational Unit to create one of our own.   <br/>
 <img src="https://i.imgur.com/MBR6mcC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />